 Some of the things a tenant’s policy will cover are:

-Think again…If neither you nor your roommate has a lot of personal belongings, you may think you don’t need tenant insurance.
+Think again…if neither you nor your roommate has a lot of personal belongings, then you may think you don’t need tenant insurance.
 However here are reasons why you still need insurance:

 The cost of insurance varies depending on a number of factors, including the value of your possessions.
 You can reduce your monthly premium by increasing your deductible – you take on a bit of the risk, and pay a lower premium.
 When you think insurance is expensive, think about the cost of replacing your laptop and smartphone.

 Electronics.
 Computers, iPods, PS4s, Xbox Ones, and more.
 We all have them.
 Your tenant insurance policy can protect them.

 When you start adding up what it would cost to replace your clothes, shoes, accessories, as well as the basics in your kitchen and bathroom, you’ll be surprised.
 Conduct a simple home inventory to get a rough idea of what your possessions are worth.

 Most policies give you replacement cost coverage on contents.
 Even if you bought your couch at a garage sale, you might face having to buy a new one after a fire or a water loss.
 And nothing ever seems to be on sale when you need it.
 Maybe you don’t think your belongings are worth much, but when you add up the cost to replace all your old stuff with new, you may think differently.
 Even the cost to just replace your clothes and shoes could surprise you.